httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 respectively, and preference of algorithms in either.

-`Representation-Digest` and `Content-Digest` are collectively termed integrity fields. `Want-Representation-Digest` and `Want-Content-Digest`are collectively termed integrity preference fields.
+`Representation-Digest` and `Content-Digest` are collectively termed Integrity fields. `Want-Representation-Digest` and `Want-Content-Digest`are collectively termed Integrity preference fields.

 Integrity fields are tied to the `Content-Encoding` and `Content-Type` header fields.
 Therefore, a given resource may have multiple